A few years ago, online shopping hit bricks & mortar retail stores in a devastating way.

 If the answer is a few times a month, or 3-4 times a year, then do not waste your money.

-Retail is an industry that has been notoriously slow to adapt to new technologies, but it’s being forced to now.
+Retail is an industry that has been notoriously slow to adapt to new technologies, but now it’s do or die.

 The retailers that will survive are those that commit resources into technologies that seamlessly integrate into consumer’s offline purchasing habits, and make the customer experience more convenient, faster and better informed.